reymon359/how-to-live/advices/Put your phone down/index.md

 When you are _doing something_, but you are paying attention to your phone, you are not doing it fully.

-When you are in a social moment like eating with friends or family, pay attention to the moment and don't be on the phone.
-If you decide to watch a movie, watch it, enjoy it, pay attention to the movie and the moment.
+Take some quick pictures or videos to remember the moment in the future if you want to.
+However, try to waste the least time doing it.

-Don't be looking at the phone all the time.
+If you are in a social moment like eating with friends or family, pay attention to it.
+Try not to be on the phone.
+If you decide to watch a movie, enjoy it, pay attention to it and the moment.

-If you are at a festival, don't be recording the whole performance.
-Make a small video or photo for the memories and keep the phone.
-Pay attention to it rather than wasting time on the phone.
+Try not to be looking at the phone all the time in public places or public transport.
+Pay attention to your surroundings.

 ## Quotes

 > “Do more things that make you forget to check your phone.” — Anonymous